gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 A hundred tired steps later they reached the hole: six floor blocks wide and six long, with one row of blocks clinging to the wall for them to walk on.
-"Are you going to be able to jump again?"
+"Can you jump it again?"
 Maddy asked Dockety.

 "Negative," the bot said,